angeliki-c/topic_relatedness/README.md

 Techniques followed

-	Often, it is required in some applications to finding text content/articles that relate to a specific concept or topic, where using just standard search indexes has poor performance, as it is not feasible all the words pertained to a topic to be included in a search index.
+	Often, it is required in some applications to find text content/articles that relate to a specific concept or topic, where using just standard search indexes has poor performance, as it is not feasible all the words pertained to a topic to be included in a search index.
 Methods for retrieving documents based on semantics, independent of whether specific keywords appear in the documents, exhibit better